metrom-xyz/enso-shortcuts-widget/README.md

 </div>

-# Shortcuts Widget
+# Cross-chain Shortcuts Widget

 ## Overview

-This widget is a React component designed to provide a user-friendly interface for swapping tokens.
-It integrates with Enso API to allow not only simple swaps but also operations like zap-in.
+This widget is a React component that utilizes Enso API.
+It is designed to provide a user-friendly interface for swapping, bridging and executing DeFi action

 ## Features

 - Swap any-to-any tokens
+- Bridge any-to-any tokens
+- Deposit/withdraw into DeFi protocols
 - Perform zap-in operations
 - Display token details including balance, USD cost, slippage, etc.
 - Enable DeFi operations composition since Enso API is used